Treating Lung Injuries in Burn Cases

 Watch the YouTube video.
 The video below, created by High Impact, discusses respiratory injuries caused by toxic chemicals.Contact a Burn Injury Attorney Today

-Burns injuries are a medical emergency.
-Sometimes they lead to infections and other life-altering complications, such as lung injuries.
+Burns injuries are a medical emergency, and sometimes they lead to infections and other life-altering complications, such as lung injuries.
 If you have suffered this type of injury due to someone else's negligence, call our injury lawyers today for free, friendly case advice at (916) 921-6400 or (800) 404-5400.
 We have successfully handled burn injury cases and are knowledgeable about the complexities involved with such injuries.

 mm [cs 1163] bw